router5/router5-history/README.md

 - Listens to popstate events (back and forward buttons, manual changes of URL)

+### Replacing history

+Sometimes, you might want to silently replace the current history entry.
+This plugin decorates your router instance with a `replaceHistoryState(name, params)` function.
+The new state provided will also replace the router last known state.
+Use with care, this could affect the next transition.

 ### Contributing

 Please read [contributing guidelines](https://github.com/router5/router5/blob/master/CONTRIBUTING.md) on router5 repository.